Democracy on tour:

 Photo: Andreas Omvik/norden.org

-The Nordic Council of Ministers is participating in seven democracy festivals this year in Sweden, Denmark, Finland, Norway, Estonia and Latvia, as well as the Arctic Circle in Iceland.
-A total of around 400 decision-makers from the public and private sectors, civil society, opinion makers, experts, young people and more will take part in the Nordic programme, all with their own views on the added value that Nordic co-operation brings.
+This year, the Nordic Council of Ministers participated in seven democracy festivals in Sweden, Denmark, Finland, Norway, Estonia, Latvia, and Lithuania, as well as at the Arctic Circle in Iceland.
+In total, around 400 decision-makers from the public and private sectors, civil society, opinion leaders, experts, young people, and others took part in the Nordic programs – each with their own perspective on the added value of Nordic cooperation.

 Er Norden forberedt på fremtidige kriser?
 Hvordan blir hverdagen i det klimavennlige samfunnet i 2050?
 Finnes det etiske måter å bruke AI på?
 Hvordan bør Norden forholde seg til Arktis?
 Hvilke fordeler gir åpne grenser de 27 millioner innbyggerne i Norden?